-There are some changes in our cell phone policy, mostly due to the pandemic.
-Cell phones and other electronic devices still are not to be used in and around camp.
-Leaders may use them with discretion in their campsites, Scouts may not have them out of their campsite.
+There were some changes in our Cell Phone policy due to the pandemic.
+Cell Phones and other electronic devices still are not to be used in and around camp.
+Leaders may use them with discretion in their campsites, scouts may not have them out of their campsite.
 No exceptions.
-We are asking this year that each scout bring their phone, if they have one, and that each night they call or text their parents/guardians to let them know they are OK.
-Each troop will have a box (which we can provide) where Scout phones will be kept, and a leader will release the phone once each night and make sure that the Scout texts or phones their family.
+If your troop allows it, scouts may phone or text home at the end of each day, once.
+Each troop should have a box (which we also can provide) where scout phones will be kept, and a leader will release the phone once each night for the scout to text or phone their family.
 Phones are then returned to the boxes and kept there until the next day.
 Please make sure your parents know this well in advance.
+Their scouts may not have a phone themselves regardless of troop policy.
+Camp policy is if you allow it, they can be kept by the troop.

-No-Be-Bo-Sco is continuing its 30+ year tradition of offering a Trail to Eagle program for your older Scouts.
+No-Be-Bo-Sco is continuing its 35+ year tradition of offering a Trail to Eagle program for your older Scouts.
 Please realize that there are many prerequisites for the program, and this is one area where we cannot be flexible.
 If you prefer to have your Scouts work on these badges with a home counselor, then it is your responsibility to not sign their cards for entrance into the badge.